 You may be worried about money, for example, if you're unable to work or you need to pay for things like extra childcare and travel to hospital.
 You can get help with some costs and you might be able to get some benefits or grants.

 NHS prescriptions are free in Scotland, Wales and Northern Ireland.
-If you live in England, you can get free prescriptions if you’re having treatment for cancer or the effects of cancer.
-You will need to fill in a form that you can get from your GP or specialist nurse.
-You will then get a certificate that allows you to get free prescriptions for five years.
-You’ll be able to renew your certificate if you’re still having treatment.
-You may be able to get free prescriptions even if you’re having private treatment.
-If you have a permanent stoma you will have free prescriptions for life.
+If you live in England, you can get free prescriptions if you're having treatment for cancer or the effects of cancer.
+You'll need to fill in a form that you can get from your GP or specialist nurse.
+You'll then get a certificate that allows you to get free prescriptions for five years.
+You'll be able to renew your certificate if you're still having treatment.
+You may be able to get free prescriptions even if you're having private treatment.
+If you have a permanent stoma you'll have free prescriptions for life.
 Ask your GP or hospital doctor for more information.

 If you have a low family income, you may be able to get help with travel costs for hospital appointments.
 The NHS in England, Scotland and Wales has a low income scheme.
 In Northern Ireland, you can also get help with health costs.

-If you have an insurance policy, such as critical illness cover, income protection or mortgage payment protection, you may be able to make a claim when you are diagnosed with cancer.
-You can find out more about this by reading Macmillan Cancer Support’s booklet on insurance from their financial guidance series of information.
+If you have an insurance policy, such as critical illness cover, income protection or mortgage payment protection, you may be able to make a claim when you're diagnosed with cancer.
+You can find out more about this by reading Macmillan Cancer Support's booklet on insurance from their Financial guidance series of information.

-If you are a driver, you will need to notify the DVLA if you have any side effects that could affect your driving, such as peripheral neuropathy.
+If you're a driver, you'll need to notify the DVLA if you have any side effects that could affect your driving, such as peripheral neuropathy.
 The government website has more information about when and how to get in touch.

-Macmillan Cancer Support can help with questions about benefits and insurance and can send you booklets with detailed information.
+Some people have found it hard to get information about what help they can get with money and have had problems claiming benefits.
+If you need some help, call Macmillan Cancer Support on 0808 808 0000.
+They can help with questions about benefits and insurance and can send you booklets with detailed information.
 They also offer grants to people on low incomes.